 - Disaster officials ask callers to be patient.
 If you get a busy signal, try calling during off-hours.
 If you experienced minor damage, consider calling a few days later, so that people with more serious needs can get help quickly.

 - Alabamians have received more than $43.5 million in disaster aid to individuals and households, according to officials from Alabama Emergency Management Agency (AEMA) and FEMA.

-- Eligible applicants received more than $14.5 million in disaster housing assistance, which helps renters and homeowners whose primary residences were damaged or destroyed, as well as those who were displaced from their home due to the disaster.
+- Eligible applicants received more than $26 million in disaster housing assistance, which helps renters and homeowners whose primary residences were damaged or destroyed to obtain temporary housing or make minor repairs to their homes in order to make them habitable.

-- Eligible applicants received nearly $9.5 million to help meet other essential needs, such as transportation and personal property repair or replacement not covered by insurance or other programs.
+- Eligible applicants received nearly $17.5 million to help meet other essential disaster-related needs such as medical expenses, transportation needs and personal property not covered by insurance or other aid programs.

-- Approximately 125 FEMA/State community relations personnel are in the field providing outreach information in storm-damaged neighborhoods, and staffing distribution centers.
+- Approximately 125 FEMA/State Community Relations personnel are in the field providing outreach information in storm-damaged communities.
+Multilingual translators are assisting with victims’ language needs.

 - Alabamians who lost their source of income due to Hurricane Ivan may be eligible for federal Disaster Unemployment Assistance (DUA) benefits even if they would not normally be eligible for state unemployment compensation.
 Apply for DUA by calling the Alabama Department of Industrial Relations at 1-866-234-5382.
 More information on DUA is available at www.dir.alabama.gov.

 - Nearly $4 million in FEMA disaster relief for elderly victims of Hurricane Ivan is available through the Alabama Department of Senior Serv...